Delicately sweet and sour, acerola cherries are small-sized fruits of Caribbean origin.

 Once at home, wash berries in cold water without disturbing their stem.
 Drain and gently mop dry using a soft cloth/paper towel.

 Traditionally, acerola berries have been part of the food culture of native Amazonian since centuries.

 Sliced fresh berries can be added to fruit salad, fruit cup, etc.

 They can be used to prepare sauce, juice, syrup, jelly, etc.

-Acerola berries may rarely cause serious allergic reactions in some sensitized individuals.
-Most often, these kinds of reactions occur because of possible sensitization to latex from other products of the tree.
+Acerola berries may rarely result in severe allergic reactions in some sensitized individuals.
+Most often, these kinds of reactions occur because of possible sensitization to latex from other products of the acerola tree.
 Persons with history of suspected allergy to these fruits may want to avoid eating them.
 (Medical disclaimer).

 <<-Back to Fruit nutrition from Acerola cherries.
 Please visit here for impressive list of all variety of fruits with complete illustrations of their nutrition facts and health benefits.

 <<-Back to Home page.